sanjeevarora3735/GDSC_DCE/README.md

 # GDSC DCE

 Hi Everyone, I'm sanjeev arora developer of this application as well as App-Dev Lead for the session 2022-23.
-This application is developed for our college's GDSC Community, In this application students have the following features:
+This application is developed for our college's GDSC Community,

+<b>Tech Used : Java, XML, Firebase</b>

+In this application students have the following features:

     0. Every student learns about the GDSC Community, including its leaders and core team members.